arrionc/fullstack-nanodegree-vm/vagrant/catalog/README.md

 The app lets you navigate through a number of categories providing a list of items for each one.
 It will also provide a user registration and authentication system using your google credentials.
 Registered users will have the ability to post, edit and delete their own items

-The app also implements a JSON endpoints that serves the same information as displayed in the HTML endpoints for an arbitrary category or item in the catalog.
+The app also implements a JSON endpoints that serve the same information as displayed in the HTML endpoints for an arbitrary category or item in the catalog.

 ## Requirements: